 We conclude from this simulation study that the probability bound is most similar to the true probability for radii similar to or larger than the scale of typical error displacements.
 If the errors considered are much larger than the $k$-contact distance one wishes to infer, intuitively, the bound is more likely to fail to produce interesting constraints, especially when applied in high intensity regions of the domain.
-In Section \ref{sec:rn3}, we perform an analysis with the same intention of quantifying the usefulness of the bound for our specific application by comparing the \pcc\, metric from the existing methodology to that from our proposed methodology for the most recent repeater sample from \cite{2023ApJ...947...83C}.
+Also, when we ignore the presence of error, i.e., calculate the probability from Equation \ref{eqn:berman}, which is reproduced from \cite{kthnearest}, at the central test positions for the bivariate Gaussian intensity, we find the estimated probability is an underestimate of the frequency seen in the simulations $5\times$ more often than the bound, which in applications like ours would lead to an increase in type one error.
+However, this same effect is not observed in the Gaussian mixture intensity, suggesting that while ignoring noise in position measurements may be appropriate in some regimes, it is dependent on factors in addition to error size.
+Hence, ignoring the effect of error on the probability estimate cannot be deemed universally appropriate.
+In Section \ref{sec:rn3}, we perform an analysis with the same intention of quantifying the usefulness of the bound for our specific application by comparing the \pcc\, metric from the existing methodology included in \cite{2023ApJ...947...83C} to that from the methodology proposed in this work, Equation \ref{eqn:bound}.
 We show the bound is sufficiently constraining to rule out the hypothesis of $k$ independent sources for more repeater candidates than the existing methodology.